 London Specialist Advice Forum

-The London Specialist Advice Forum, an initiative founded by the London Legal Support Trust (LLST) in partnership with the City Bridge Foundation, is a network of frontline specialist free legal advice agencies across the capital.
-It provides a space for agencies to share best practices, resources, and opportunities; discuss sector developments and challenges; and identify emerging needs and solutions.
+The London Specialist Advice Forum is a sector-led network of frontline specialist free legal advice agencies across the capital.
+Founded by the London Legal Support Trust (LLST) and funded by City Bridge Foundation, the Forum provides a space for agencies to share best practice, resources, and opportunities; discuss sector developments and challenges; and identify emerging needs and solutions.

 Background